GoogleCloudDataproc/initialization-actions/prometheus/README.md

 # Prometheus
-This script installs [Prometheus](https://prometheus.io/) on dataproc clusters.
+This script installs [Prometheus](https://prometheus.io/) on Dataproc clusters, performs necessary configurations and pulls metrics from Hadoop, Spark and Kafka if installed.
 Prometheus is a time series database that allows visualizing, querying metrics gathered from different cluster components during job execution.

 ## Using this initialization action
 You can use this initialization action to create a new Dataproc cluster with Prometheus installed on every node: